Nglassburn/LavenderBookstoreManagement/README.md

 Because managing a bookstore should be as relaxing as a lavender-scented breeze.
 Our goal was to create a system that’s not just functional but enjoyable to use.
 🎓 About the Project

 This project was developed as part of a class group assignment, where we collaborated to simulate a fully operational bookstore management system.
-It helped us dive deeper into Python programming, database management, and working as a team.
+It helped us dive deeper into Python programming, database management, and teamwork.

 Whether you're managing a small book collection or planning to expand into the bookish empire of your dreams, Lavender Bookstore Management System has you covered. 🌿